 An additional sediment basins to improve and protect water quality in Lake Zorinsky is planned to be located south and west of 204th Street and West Center Road.
-Design and land acquisition are planned for FY 2016, with construction scheduled in 2019 and 2020.
+Design and land acquisition are in process, with construction scheduled to begin in FY 2018.